suhanikhanna31/Suhani_PBEL_3.0/README.md

-# Signal: Behavioral & Psycholinguistic Insider-Threat Detection
+#PROJECT 14 (AI-Based Cyber Threat detection Framework) Signal: Behavioral & Psycholinguistic Insider-Threat Detection

 **An AI/ML system that flags insider-risk and account-compromise signals from *how* people communicate internally — not from logs or network traffic.**